 In Arizona, you have two years from the date of the accident within which to file a personal injury claim.
-It is important to consult an 18-wheeler accident lawyer in Arizona as soon as possible after your accident, to help ensure you are able to meet this deadline, as any claims filed after the statute of limitations has expired may be denied.
+Consult an 18-wheeler accident lawyer in Arizona as soon as possible after your accident to ensure you are able to meet this deadline.

 GET HELP FROM A TRUCK ACCIDENT LAWYER IN ARIZONA TODAY

 At Zinda Law Group, our truck accident attorneys in Arizona may help you pursue your claim.
-Our attorneys have years of experience helping our clients pursue the maximum compensation they may be entitled to after they or a loved one has been injured in a trucking accident.
+Our attorneys have years of experience helping our clients pursue maximum compensation after they or a loved one has been injured in a trucking accident.
 Our Arizona attorneys practice in Phoenix, Tucson, and all across the state.